cloudflare/cloudflare-docs/products/workers/src/content/tutorials/postgres/index.md

 ## Overview

 Many applications for the web are built using industry standards like [PostgreSQL](https://postgresql.org), an open-source SQL database.
-Instead of directly connecting your user interface to that database, it's common for developers to use a backend server to format and proxy API requests to that database.
-Instead of building a backend server for this task, we can make use of Cloudflare Workers and recent improvements to the PostgreSQL developer experience—namely, [PostgREST](https://postgrest.org): a REST API built specifically for PostgreSQL.
-By doing this, we can handle API requests to our database without needing to maintain another piece of infrastructure.
+Instead of directly connecting your user interface to that database, it is common for developers to use a backend server to format and proxy API requests to that database.
+Instead of building a backend server for this task, you will make use of Cloudflare Workers and recent improvements to the PostgreSQL developer experience—namely, [PostgREST](https://postgrest.org): a REST API built specifically for PostgreSQL.
+By doing this, you will handle API requests to your database without needing to maintain another piece of infrastructure.

-In this tutorial, we'll explore how to integrate with PostgREST and PostgreSQL using Workers.
+In this tutorial, you will explore how to integrate with PostgREST and PostgreSQL using Workers.

 ![Example GIF](./example.gif)

 ## Prerequisites

 To effectively learn from this tutorial, you should have an instance of PostgreSQL configured.
-In addition, you'll need to install PostgREST, a separate service that provides REST API access to your Postgres database.
+In addition, you will need to install PostgREST, a separate service that provides REST API access to your Postgres database.

-If you want a quick way to get up and running with these tools, check out [postgres-postgrest-cloudflared-example](https://github.com/signalnerve/postgres-postgrest-cloudflared-example/), an example project that uses `docker-compose` to set up a PostgreSQL database, PostgREST, and `cloudflared`, which exposes the PostgREST endpoint to the internet for use in our Workers function.
+If you want a quick way to get up and running with these tools, check out [postgres-postgrest-cloudflared-example](https://github.com/signalnerve/postgres-postgrest-cloudflared-example/), an example project that uses `docker-compose` to set up a PostgreSQL database, PostgREST, and `cloudflared`, which exposes the PostgREST endpoint to the internet for use in your Workers function.

 In order to continue with the tutorial, ensure that you have a publicly accessible URL for your PostgREST endpoint.